jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 ### 🤔Apple watch series 6 Review: Safety and Location Tracking Features

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="safety-location-tracking-smartwatch-women.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}

 We can have a look at the safety; emergency tracking features in Apple Watch Series 6.